Booster Information

 Please bring your vaccine card, ID and insurance card if you have one.
 If you’ve lost your vaccine card, we can look yours up and provide you with a new one.
 Oh, and a smile.

-Although there’s no evidence to indicate getting your booster sooner than six months is harmful, it’s unnecessary.
+Although there’s no evidence to indicate getting your booster sooner than two months is harmful, it’s unnecessary.
 These timelines are based on extensive research indicating that these are sweet spots for boosting immunity and providing optimal protection.
 Additionally, this system prioritizes protecting our community’s most vulnerable and exposed populations, just as we did in initial vaccine roll outs.

 At that time, data wasn’t clear on when boosters would be necessary, but additional doses were expected.
 Flu shots require annual boosters both because the virus mutates and because our immunity wanes, which is exactly what’s happening with COVID.